tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     git init protein-number-vs-size
     cd protein-number-vs-size/

-Use your editor of choice and create the file ``README.md`` and add the content below to it.
+Use your editor of choice and create the markdown file ``README.md`` and add the content below to it.

 .. code-block:: none